spiritix/php-chrome-html2pdf/README.md

 composer require spiritix/php-chrome-html2pdf
 ```

-NPM packages are installed automatically in the background.
+The required JS packages are installed automatically in the background.

 ## Contributing